ADVERTISEMENT

 (Let the buyer beware)

-Latin quotes prove Romans knew all about scammy products.
+Romans knew about scammy products.

-192. Factum fieri infectum non potest.
+14. Factum fieri infectum non potest

 (It is impossible for a deed to be undone.)